 4. Call on Emotions

 When the promise of your work is realized, how will that make you and others feel?
-Think about how you might harness this feeling to create a metaphor that will galvanize lay people to support your work.
-This professor and surgeon uses a metaphor to explain why a home is needed for her department in an engaging and inspiring way.
-Notice how the other words she chooses relate to the metaphor, making it more powerful.
+Think about how you might harness these feelings to create a metaphor that will galvanize lay people to support your work.
+In the following example, a professor and surgeon uses a metaphor to explain why a home is needed for her department in a thrilling and exciting way.
+The listener can’t help but feel drawn in by these inspiring emotions.
+Notice how her word choices extend the metaphor, making it more powerful.

 “A home for [our new department] will allow us to get into escape velocity.
 We’ve launched in this amazing way by recruiting great doctors, building our educational and clinical programs, and getting basic infrastructure in place.
 We need help from our philanthropic partners to really get out into orbit.”